adlnet/xAPI-Spec/xAPI.md

 ###### Requirements
 * every key in the contextActivities object MUST be one of parent, grouping, category, or other.
-* every value in the contextActivities object MUST be either a singleton Activity object or an array of Activity objects.
+* every value in the contextActivities object MUST be either a single Activity object or an array of Activity objects.

 ###### Requirements for the client
-* every value in the contextActivities object SHOULD be an array of Activity objects instead of a singleton Activity object.
+* every value in the contextActivities object SHOULD be an array of Activity objects instead of a single Activity object.

 ###### Requirements for the LRS
-* every value in the contextActivities object MUST be returned as an array, even if it arrived as a singleton Activity (in which case it MUST be returned as an array of length one containing the same Activity).
+* every value in the contextActivities object MUST be returned as an array, even if it arrived as a single Activity object (in which case it MUST be returned as an array of length one containing the same Activity).

 ###### Details: